allisonmorgan/tech_toolups_git/README.md

 git config --global user.email "dowle@reed.edu"
 ```

 You should use your own name and email address.
 The email address should be the same email you chose when you [set up your Github account](https://github.com/signup).
 (If you haven't set up a Github account, please do so.)

+If you aren't sure whether you have already added this information to your git config, you can run `git config --list` to see your machine's configuration.
+The flag `--global` tells Git to use the settings for every project, in your user account, on this computer.
+There are [a lot more things](https://swcarpentry.github.io/git-novice/02-setup/index.html) you can provide here (e.g., default text editor).

+## Creating a repository